Skip to main content

 Other Transaction Creation Methods

 The command-line is an easy way to interact with an application, but Tx can also be created using a gRPC or REST interface or some other entry point defined by the application developer.
-From the user's perspective, the interaction depends on the web interface or wallet they are using (e.g. creating Tx using Keplr and signing it with a Ledger Nano S).
+From the user's perspective, the interaction depends on the web interface or wallet they are using (e.g. creating Tx using Keplr and signing it with any Ledger device).

 Transaction Broadcasting